awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-conversion.md

 DATEFORMAT \[AS\] \{'*dateformat\_string*' \| 'auto' \}  <a name="copy-dateformat"></a>
 If no DATEFORMAT is specified, the default format is `'YYYY-MM-DD'`\.
 For example, an alternative valid format is `'MM-DD-YYYY'`\.
-If the COPY command does not recognize the format of your date or time values, or if your date or time values use different formats, use the `'auto'` argument with the DATEFORMAT or TIMEFORMAT parameter\.
-The `'auto'` argument recognizes several formats that are not supported when using a DATEFORMAT and TIMEFORMAT string\.
+If the COPY command doesn't recognize the format of your date or time values, or if your date or time values use different formats, use the `'auto'` argument with the DATEFORMAT or TIMEFORMAT parameter\.
+The `'auto'` argument recognizes several formats that aren't supported when using a DATEFORMAT and TIMEFORMAT string\.
 The `'auto'`' keyword is case\-sensitive\.
 For more information, see [Using Automatic Recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
 The date format can include time information \(hour, minutes, seconds\), but this information is ignored\.
 The AS keyword is optional\.
 For more information, see [ DATEFORMAT and TIMEFORMAT Strings](r_DATEFORMAT_and_TIMEFORMAT_strings.md)\.

 EMPTYASNULL   <a name="copy-emptyasnull"></a>